Storer Communications: Expansion into television

 In 1948, Fort Industry entered the television market, launching WSPD-TV in Toledo on July 21, 1948.
 This was followed by WJBK-TV in Detroit on October 24, 1948, and WAGA-TV in Atlanta on March 8, 1949.
 Fort Industry also sought a television station in Wheeling, first filing for the channel 7 allocation, then pursued channel 9 in nearby Steubenville, Ohio, after the FCC instituted "a freeze" on new license permits.
 WLOK and WLOK-FM were sold to Lloyd Pixley in 1951 so Fort Industry could purchase WSAI and WSAI-FM in Cincinnati, which also included a construction permit for a UHF station.
 The WSAI stations were sold off in 1953 to complete the purchase of WBRC and WBRC-TV in Birmingham, Alabama.
-KABC in San Antonio was also purchased in 1953, pairing it with KEYL, which Fort Industry purchased two years earlier; WMMN was sold off to People's Broadcasting.
+KABC in San Antonio was also purchased in 1953, pairing it with KEYL, which Fort Industry purchased two years earlier; WMMN was sold off to Peoples Broadcasting.
 KABC and KEYL were then renamed KGBS and KGBS-TV.
 The corporate name changed from Fort Industry to the Storer Broadcasting Company in May 1952, reflecting a complete break from the company's industrial origins.
 By 1953, the company announced the moving of their corporate offices to Miami.